 In the mid-20th century international support developed for modern hospices – places that provided physical, social, spiritual and emotional support for those dying, and their family and friends.
 By the 1980s, a number of secular and faith-based hospices were established around New Zealand.
-In 2018 there were 37 secular and religious hospices in New Zealand, which focus on the emotional, spiritual and social needs of the terminally ill and provide appropriate pain relief.
+In 2018 there were 37 secular and religious hospices in New Zealand which focused on the emotional, spiritual and social needs of the terminally ill and provided appropriate pain relief.

 Hospitals and community health teams have adopted many of the strategies of hospices as they relieve pain and work to improve the comfort of those who are dying.

 In most religious and cultural traditions certain things are said and done before, during and after death.
 Family, friends and neighbours may gather to say goodbye.
 Prayers, chants and special rituals may be performed as the person transitions from life to death.

 For example, many Catholics and Anglicans may be offered holy communion or viaticum (food for the journey) and the sacrament of reconciliation (confession) from a priest.
 These rituals recall the death of Christ and focus on the life of the spirit or soul beyond death.

 Across different religious and cultural traditions, chants are often used to support the bereaved and farewell the spirit of the dead person.